 Vassar College Bias Incident and Bias Crime Policy

-The following appears in the Vassar College Regulations, Part C: Emergency Resources and Information.
+The following appears in the Vassar College Regulations, Part E.

 Vassar College strives to provide educational, working, and living environments free from discrimination, harassment, intolerance, and hate.
 Such behavior will not be tolerated.
 The purpose of bias incident and hate crime protocol is to provide information about responding to bias incidents or hate crimes that occur on campus and to outline the procedures and resources available to members of the Vassar College community.
 It is not the purpose or the intent of this protocol to define whether or not an act may violate Vassar College regulations or state or federal law.

 B. Reporting a Bias Incident or Hate Crime: Vassar strongly encourages the reporting of all hate crimes and bias incidents that occur on campus or at college-sponsored events or activities occurring off campus.
-A bias incident is characterized as a behavior or act – verbal, written, or physical – which is personally directed against or targets an individual or group based on perceived or actual characteristics such as race, color, religious belief, sex, marital status, sexual orientation, gender identity or expression, national or ethnic origin, disability, veteran status, or age.
-Behavior reflecting bias may constitute a violation of Vassar College regulations.
-The kinds of incidents that may constitute a bias incident include, but are not limited to, threatening telephone calls or mail (including electronic mail), graffiti, physical assault, sexual assault or abuse, stalking, vandalism, destruction of personal property, harassment, or coercion.
+A bias incident is characterized as a behavior or act—verbal, written, or physical—which is personally directed against or targets an individual or group based on perceived or actual characteristics such as race, color, religious belief, sex, marital status, sexual orientation, gender identity or expression, national or ethnic origin, disability, veteran status, or age.
+Behavior ref lecting bias may constitute a violation of Vassar College regulations.
+The kinds of incidents that may constitute a bias incident include, but are not limited to, threatening telephone calls or mail (including electronic mail), graffiti, postings on social media, physical assault, sexual assault or abuse, stalking, vandalism, destruction of personal property, harassment, or coercion.

 - Safety: CALL SAFETY AND SECURITY AT (845) 437-7333 IF YOU ARE DEALING WITH AN EMERGENCY SITUATION OR TO REPORT A CRIME IN PROGRESS.
 Vassar College considers personal safety and wellbeing to be of the utmost importance in the handling of all bias incidents and hate crime reports.
 Incidents that threaten, result in, or potentially could result in physical harm or violence should be reported immediately to the Vassar Safety and Security Department, (845) 437-7333.